dagmara-szproch/paragliding-around-the-world/README.md

 - Add a Contact & Booking page.
 - Create a form with the following fields: Name, Email, Phone Number, Event Selection and a Message box for enquires.
 - Implement a confirmation page to acknowledge form submission.

+---
+### Design Choices

+#### Colour Scheme
+The colour scheme was carefully selected using a Contrast Checker https://webaim.org/resources/contrastchecker/ to ensure accessibility and readability.
+- #003459 Prussian blue was chosen as the primary colour, as it evokes a sense of depth and stability while complementing sky-themed imagery.
+After browsing gradients,
+- #BDDEFF French Pass was selected for its excellent contrast ratio, creating a harmonious and visually appealing design that enhances both text and images.

+#### Fonts
+Google Fonts https://fonts.google.com/ was used to select the typography for the website, ensuring readability and visual appeal.
+- Zen Dots was chosen for H1 headings, giving a modern and dynamic look.
+- Lexend, a sans-serif font with a strong readability rating, is used for body text to enhance the user experience.
+- Roboto was selected for H2 and H3 headings, providing a clean and professional appearance while maintaining consistency across the design.

+#### Icons
+Font Awesome https://fontawesome.com/ was used to select icons that visually reinforce their associated meanings.
+Each icon was carefully chosen to enhance user understanding and navigation.
+For example, a **map pin** icon was used for the address, as it is commonly associated with locations on maps.
+A **calendar icon** was selected to represent event dates, making it immediately clear and recognisable.
+These icons contribute to a more intuitive and user-friendly design.

+#### Images/Videos
+Images were carefully selected from Pixabay https://pixabay.com/ and Pexels https://www.pexels.com/ ensuring they were free to use and relevant to the theme.
+The chosen images showcase paragliders in action — some soaring through the sky, while others are preparing for takeoff.
+For event cards, breathtaking landscape images were selected to highlight the stunning locations participants can experience on our expeditions.
+Additionally, an video file featuring the view of paragliders taking off was included to enhance the immersive experience.